Elisabetin Reformed Church: History

-In 1898, the Reformed Church bought two lots from the Timișoara City Hall, part of the new squares that appeared with the lifting of the construction ban in the non aedificandi area (esplanade).
+In 1898, the Reformed Church bought two lots from the Timișoara City Hall, part of the new squares that appeared with the lifting of the construction ban in the Non ædificandi area (esplanade).
 The two neighboring lots, located at the end of Hunyadi Boulevard (present-day 16 December 1989 Boulevard), belonging to Batthyány Street (present-day Timotei Cipariu Street), were also bought for 2,940 Kronen, and on 26 July 1901, building permits would be issued for a church and a two-story report palace.
 The church project was designed by architects György Nagy, Jr. and László Jánosházy from Budapest, architects and professors of the Budapest Polytechnic, and the execution was entrusted to the Timișoara builder Karl Hart, under the guidance of Pastor Mihály Szabolcska.
 The construction work began on 1 August 1901 and was completed on 28 June 1902.
 The building was festively inaugurated on 19 October 1902.